Ghesmatireza8/Cryptocurrency-Tracker/README.md

-# 💰 Cryptocurrency Tracker
+# 📊 Cryptocurrency Tracker

-This project is a cryptocurrency tracker built with Python.
-It fetches real-time data of various cryptocurrencies and provides users with a simple and effective way to monitor market trends and price movements.
+This is a desktop application built with Python and PyQt5 that allows users to track cryptocurrency information in an intuitive GUI.
+It also includes real-time charting, icons, and visuals to enhance user experience.

 ## 🚀 Features